 How Much Peach Fruit Can A Pregnant Woman Have?

-During pregnancy, you need to eat any food in moderation.
+During pregnancy, you need to eat all food in moderation.
 You should not consume more than 500 grams of peach a day.
 According to The American College of Obstetricians and Gynecologists, you may eat four to five cups of fruits and vegetables every day all through your pregnancy.
 You can try to limit yourself to two peaches a day along with other fruits and veggies.

 But you can benefit from the fruit only if you are buying the right peaches.